 Apply online at graduate.admissions.vcu.edu.

-Application to the combined program
+Application to the Doctor of Pharmacy/Doctor of Philosophy program

-Students may be admitted into the combined Pharm.D./Ph.D. program during the first or second year (P-1 and P-2) of enrollment in the Pharm.D. program.
+Students may be admitted into the Pharm.D./Ph.D. program during the first or second year (P-1 and P-2) of enrollment in the Pharm.D. program.
 Applicants must demonstrate a good academic record, experience in research (e.g., during summer research fellowships after the P-1 year with one of the School of Pharmacy’s graduate faculty) and successful completion of the Graduate Record Examination.
 Additionally, the application must be sponsored by a graduate faculty member as the prospective major graduate adviser.
 Appropriate progress of Pharm.D./Ph.D. students in the program will be assessed by the Pharm.D./Ph.D. subcommittee after each semester until successful completion of the comprehensive examinations.